velprathap/gatsby--blog/content/blog/RemoveItem/index.md

 ---
 title: Three Possible Ways to Removing First Item from Array (Array of Objects)
 date: "2021-09-05T04:00:00.284Z"
 description: Removing an item from the list will be more useful, while working on the applications like appointment planner.
-Because we may need to remove the particular appointment from the list of appointments.
-In this article, we will explore three different methods of removing an item from the list. ...
+Because we may need to remove the particular appointment from the list of appointments...
 thumb: RemoveItem.jpg
 tags: ["JavaScript"]
 ---